 But with over 3 dozen restaurants spanning mere 4 blocks, each claiming the title of “best lobster in the village”, how do you know which one to choose?

-One thing is certain – you have to do your research beforehand and make your way to your selected restaurant confidently or else you’ll fall prey to a very convincing promoter of another, potentially mediocre venue and/or one of the many souvenir vendors.
-The village is very touristy as that’s their main source of income, so just be prepared to respectfully decline the myriad of trinkets and menus offered to you.
+One thing is certain.
+You have to do your research beforehand and make your way to your selected restaurant confidently.
+Otherwise you’ll fall prey to a very convincing promoter of another, potentially mediocre venue and/or one of the many souvenir vendors.
+The village is very touristy.
+That’s their main source of income.
+Just be prepared to respectfully decline the myriad of trinkets and menus offered to you.
 A polite “no gracias” will do just fine.

 In Puerto Nuevo you directly support the sole pillar of local economy, ensure the fishermen can stay true to their roots instead of moving to urban areas in search of jobs, and literally help put food on their family tables.
 All for a fair price.

-The ambiance and décor throughout most of the restaurants is cheerful rustic Mexican, the side dishes are consistent and the pricing comparable, hence the choice is really tough.
+The ambiance and décor throughout most of the restaurants is cheerful rustic Mexican.
+The side dishes are consistent and the pricing comparable, hence the choice is really tough.
 Obviously a clear advantage is ocean view.
-The restaurants that boast the best ocean-view tables are Villa Ortega, La Casa de Pescador, Angel del Mar and the somewhat underrated Siete Mares.
+The restaurants that boast the best ocean-view tables are Villa Ortega, La Casa de Pescador and Angel del Mar.
+Plus the somewhat underrated Siete Mares.
 Slightly away from the crashing waves you’ll find Sandra’s, La Casa De La Langosta, and the historic Puerto Nuevo II.

 One good indication of quality is whether the tortillas are hand made in-house.
 Such is the case at Villa Ortega, an established restaurant set dramatically right above the ocean.
 This restaurant has been family-owned for five generations.
 Second recommendation is perhaps the least touristy venue in the village – Don Luis.
-It may not be tethering on a cliff but still offers some ocean views, a very cozy vibe, only local patrons and prices to match.
+It may not be tethering on a cliff but still offers some ocean views, a very cozy vibe and local patrons.
+Plus local prices to match.

-Sandra’s is another hidden gem – the owners Sandra and Lucho are children of the village founders and have been serving lobster since 1983.
+Sandra’s is another hidden gem.
+The owners Sandra and Lucho are children of the village founders and have been serving lobster since 1983.
 Another specialty of the house are crab legs, snails and callo de hacha (scallops).
-Lastly, we enjoyed our langosta spread at La Casa Del Pescador and only have good things to say about the quality of the food, service, price and the view.
+Lastly, we enjoyed our langosta spread at La Casa Del Pescador.
+We only have good things to say about the quality of the food, service, price and the view.

 As you can see, the choice is very hard indeed.

-Lobsters in Baja also come in various sizes, however the best, most tender are the medium ones weighing around 1 pound.
+Lobsters in Baja also come in various sizes.
+The best, most tender are the medium ones weighing around 1 pound.
 Even the restaurant owners will tell you that the XL lobsters are tougher and not as succulent.
-Prices for a lobster dinner with all the trimmings will range from $15 to $30 depending on the size of the lobster you decide to get.
+Prices for a lobster dinner with all the trimmings will range from $15 to $30 depending on the size.

 The lobsters caught here in Baja Norte are called spiny lobsters, also known as langostas or rock lobsters.
 Compared to their distant relatives from Maine, spiny lobsters have much larger antennae and do not have claws.
 Unlike Maine Lobster, where there is a lot of messy cracking involved, the ones here come out already conveniently split and ready to dig into.